KRR-Oxford/DeepOnto/docs/ontology.md

 doid.reasoner.instances_of(doid_class)
 ```

+### Checking Entailment

-The implemented reasoner also supports several **logical checks** for subsumption, disjointness, and so on.
+The implemented reasoner also supports several **entailment checks** for subsumption, disjointness, and so on.
 For example:

 ```python
 doid.reasoner.check_subsumption(doid_potential_sub_entity, doid_potential_super_entity)